-Your work and conduct in the Legal Methods Program, as in your other courses, is subject to the "Student Code of Conduct of Widener University School of Law."
-Sections 201(a) and 201(b) are most relevant to your work in Legal Methods and are reproduced below.
+Your work and conduct in the Legal Methods Program, as in your other courses, is subject to the "Student Code of Conduct of Widener University Commonwealth Law School."
+Sections 2-201(a) and 2-201(b) are most relevant to your work in Legal Methods and are reproduced below.